grpc/proposal/L46-core-tls-credential-API.md

     grpc_tls_credentials_options* options,
     grpc_tls_authorization_check_config* config);

+// TODO(gtcooke94) This is really custom verification, not authorization?
+Change it all?
 /** ------------------------------------ Authorization Check ------------------------------------ */

 /** callback function provided by gRPC used to handle the result of server